 Oakland Community College guarantees the integrity and quality of its programs and degrees by assuring that graduates will possess those skills and competencies attested to by their certificate or degree.
-The College stands behind these programs and degrees and, therefore, guarantees the following:

 Transfer Options and Requirements